Kirk Schuring

 James Kirk Schuring (September 17, 1952 – November 22, 2024) was an American politician of the Republican Party from the state of Ohio.
 He was a member of the Ohio House of Representatives from 1993 to 2002, and from 2011 to 2018.
 Schuring also served in the Ohio Senate from 2003 to 2010, before returning in 2018 and serving there until his death.

 In 2018, Schuring was interim Speaker of the Ohio House of Representatives, following the resignation of Speaker Cliff Rosenberger.
 Rosenberger resigned amid revelations he was under investigation by the Federal Bureau of Investigation.
-He was also the Republican nominee for Ohio's 16th congressional district in the 2008 election.
+He was also the Republican nominee for Ohio's 16th congressional district in 2008.

 Career

 Schuring joined his family's insurance agency in Plain Township, Stark County, Ohio, in 1978, and took it over after his father's death two years later.
 He was president of the Canton Jaycees, the Young Republicans, and the Canton Urban League.
 He also served as Chairman of the Stark/Wayne Christmas Seal Drive and the Chamber's Vision 1 Committee.